Field (physics): Thermodynamics and transport equations

+Temperature and pressure gradients are also important for meteorology.

 Quantum fields

 It is now believed that quantum mechanics should underlie all physical phenomena, so that a classical field theory should, at least in principle, permit a recasting in quantum mechanical terms; success yields the corresponding quantum field theory.
 For example, quantizing classical electrodynamics gives quantum electrodynamics.
 Quantum electrodynamics is arguably the most successful scientific theory; experimental data confirm its predictions to a higher precision (to more significant digits) than any other theory.
 The two other fundamental quantum field theories are quantum chromodynamics and the electroweak theory.

 In quantum chromodynamics, the color field lines are coupled at short distances by gluons, which are polarized by the field and line up with it.
 This effect increases within a short distance (around 1 fm from the vicinity of the quarks) making the color force increase within a short distance, confining the quarks within hadrons.
 As the field lines are pulled together tightly by gluons, they do not "bow" outwards as much as an electric field between electric charges.

-These three quantum field theories can all be derived as special cases of the so-called standard model of particle physics.
+These three quantum field theories can all be derived as special cases of the so-called Standard Model of particle physics.
 General relativity, the Einsteinian field theory of gravity, has yet to be successfully quantized.
 However an extension, thermal field theory, deals with quantum field theory at finite temperatures, something seldom considered in quantum field theory.

 In BRST theory one deals with odd fields, e.g. Faddeev–Popov ghosts.
 There are different descriptions of odd classical fields both on graded manifolds and supermanifolds.

 As above with classical fields, it is possible to approach their quantum counterparts from a purely mathematical view using similar techniques as before.
 The equations governing the quantum fields are in fact PDEs (specifically, relativistic wave equations (RWEs)).
 Thus one can speak of Yang–Mills, Dirac, Klein–Gordon and Schrödinger fields as being solutions to their respective equations.
 A possible problem is that these RWEs can deal with complicated mathematical objects with exotic algebraic properties (e.g. spinors are not tensors, so may need calculus for spinor fields), but these in theory can still be subjected to analytical methods given appropriate mathematical generalization.